INFIERI 2025

 • INTELLIGENCE on DETECTORS, THE HEP CASE: PREPARING THE HEP FUTURE

-The YEAR 2025 IS A NEW IMPORTANT YEAR on the PATH TO FINAL DECISIONS ON THE NEXT GENERATION HEP MACHINE(S) TO BE BUILT OVER THE WORLD.
+The YEAR 2025 IS A NEW IMPORTANT YEAR on the PATH TO FINAL DECISIONS ABOUT THE NEXT GENERATION HEP MACHINE(S) TO BE BUILT OVER THE WORLD.

-THIS 4 HOURS SESSION WILL REVIEW THE.
-PROJECTS, i.e. THE LEPTON HIGGS FACTORY(IES), A 100 TEV HADRON COLLIDER, A 3-10 TeV MUON COLLIDER, from the PHYSICS. and DETECTORS VIEWPOINT & WITH A FOCUS ON THE INTERPLAY BETWEEN THE DIFFERENT PROJECTS.
+THIS SESSION WILL REVIEW THE.
+PROJECTS, i.e. THE LEPTON HIGGS FACTORY(IES), A 100 TEV HADRON COLLIDER, A 3-10 TeV MUON COLLIDER, from the PHYSICS and DETECTORS VIEWPOINT & WITH A FOCUS ON THE INTERPLAY BETWEEN THE DIFFERENT PROJECTS.

-OVERVIEW of the PROJECTS for THE FUTURE of HEP, WORLDWIDE
+OVERVIEW of the ACCELERATOR PROJECTS for THE FUTURE of HEP, IN THE WORLD.

 Speaker: Frank ZIMMERMANN (Beams Department, Accelerators and Beam Physics group , Lepton Accelerators and Facilities section, BE-ABP-LAF, CERN, CH)

-MODEL-BASED SYSTEMS ENGINEERING for the NEXT GENERATION of NORMAL ACCELERATOR SUPRACONDUCTING MAGNETS
+MODEL-BASED SYSTEMS ENGINEERING for the NEXT GENERATION of NORMAL and SUPERCONDUCTING ACCELERATOR MAGNETS

-S. Russenschuck holds the role of principle apply physicist at the Technology Department TE at CERN (CH).
+Speaker: Stephan RUSSENSCHUCK holds the role of principal apply physicist at the Technology Department TE at CERN (CH).
 He is the leader of the test and magnetic measurement section in the magnet group.

 The aim is to create models updated by magnetic measurements, which allow the extrapolation of performance parameters regarding different powering cycles, manufacturing defects, and varying material parameters.
 To enable MBSE processes, we must place six “columns” on a common foundation: the physical objects (magnets and field transducers), data layers (numerical models and measured data), and software tools for design and analysis.